widiaw6/kotlin-docs/README.md

 # Introduction

-Hopefully, this documentation will provide you a glimpse of basic concept and usage we commonly used of Kotlin on daily basis.
+This documentation will provide you a glimpse of basic concept and usage we commonly used of Kotlin on daily basis.

 ## Table of contents